 The 1.7-mile Lewis Clearing Bay Trail begins with a short rise.
 There are two options to split off to the southern trails.
 At about 0.3 miles, Gary’s Elbow Trail turns to the right, and at about 0.5 miles the Lewis Clearing Bay Trail splits off to the right.
 To the left is the North Rim Trail, which leads to a network of trails on the north end of the Split Rock Mountain Wild Forest area.

 The Lewis Clearing Trail is surrounded by a mixed forest, though there stands of heavy spruce, white pine, and hemlocks that carpet the trail with pine needles.
 The trail travels south for about 0.7 miles, where it intersects with the Barn Rock Trail.
-Soon the Barn Rock Trail hooks off the south, and the Lewis Clearing Trail heads east towards Snake Den Overlook and the beach on Lake Champlain.
+Soon the Barn Rock Trail hooks off to the south, and the Lewis Clearing Trail heads east towards Snake Den Overlook and the beach on Lake Champlain.

 The Beach and Scenic Overlooks at the South Side of Split Rock Mountain